 We continue to provide support to those who are suffering financial hardship as a result of injury, ill-health or a mental health issue that is managed through a current Mental Health plan.

 If your ability to work has been impacted by any of the above, you may be eligible to apply for Crisis Relief, provided you:

 - are an Australian citizen, permanent resident or have a valid working visa

 - can prove that you have been working in the music industry for three years

 - can provide names and details of two professional referees

 - have household expenses which are greater than your household income.

 There is no deadline to apply, however, we encourage those experiencing hardship to submit your application as soon as possible.
-Our social workers aim to process applications within 21 days of receipt, but delays may be experienced from time to time due to high demand.
+Our social workers will then contact you to discuss your application.

-If your application is successful, we will look to provide financial support in the areas of rent/mortgage, food, utilities, medical equipment and costs.
+If successful, we will look to provide financial support in the areas of rent/mortgage, food, utilities, medical equipment and other expenses.
 We may also offer support that is not financial, or refer you to other services.